10 quick ways to get your car ready for winter

 QCCollision has a solution for you!

-Spend some time to prepare your car for this winter season as this would not only help you prevent unexpected breakdown or road accidents.
-If you’re wondering how to get your car ready for plummeting temperature and icy roads, follow the quick and easy checklist of car maintenance as these might also help you cut off your costs on repair and gas.
+Spend some time preparing your car for this winter season.
+This would not only help you prevent unexpected breakdowns or road accidents.
+Wondering how to get your car ready for plummeting temperature and icy roads?
+Follow the quick and easy checklist of car maintenance as these might also help you cut off your costs on repair and gas.

-Change the oil on regular basis will prevent the overheating of engines, increases fuel efficiency, prevent the build-up of grime, lowers the risk of engine failure.
+Changing the oil on regular basis will prevent the overheating of engines, increase fuel efficiency, prevent the build-up of grime, lower the risk of engine failure.

 It is important to switch to synthetic oil before winters as the traditional oil becomes thick when the temperature drops off.
 Make sure you do not ignore changing oil just because you only drive in town.
 Also, be cautious about changing the oil filter too at recommended intervals.

 Get a tune-up

 Check your car’s owner manual for a tune-up and schedule it for the winter if you’ve not yet done it.
 Due to cold weather, there is a possibility of magnification of existing issues in your car like pings, hard starts, slow performance, and idling issues.